-The latest of our ‘famous five’ former Creative-Writing Course students to secure a book deal, Antonia Honeywell is a shining example to harassed parents with literary ambitions everywhere.
+The latest of the ‘famous five’ former students from our creative writing courses to secure a book deal, Antonia Honeywell is a shining example to harassed parents with literary ambitions everywhere.
 Despite being a mother to four children under the age of eight, she not only found the time to attend the inaugural Curtis Brown Creative course back in May 2011, but was also able to finish the novel she was working on and undertake a major rewrite before submitting to publishers.
 Her debut The Ship – which manages to be a rites-of-passage tale, a love story and a high-concept thriller all at the same time – will be published by Weidenfeld & Nicolson early in 2015.
 She tells us how it all happened here:

 What stage was your novel at when you joined the Curtis Brown Creative novel-writing course?